CHEM-PHYS-X684/python-package-best-practices/_episodes/10-documentation.md

 Right now, it says

 ~~~
-This page details how to get started with molecool.
+This page details how to get started with my_repo.
 ~~~

 To change this, we will edit the content of `getting_started.rst`